NotTooScareyShellScripts/getMythProgram.sh/README.md

 calculates duration from start/end.
 Matches only current block and crawls back only 30minutes (for now) looking for matches.

+*I created this for use with another project that itself is currently in development.
+Expect changes.

 *tested only against mythtv 29.X servers, but should work with newer.

 **DEPENDS on a recent bash and the xmlstarlet program.